sellvana/sellvana/README.md

 2. Fork the Sellvana repository into your account according to [BitBucket's Fork a Repo](https://confluence.atlassian.com/display/BITBUCKET/Fork+a+Repo,+Compare+Code,+and+Create+a+Pull+Request).
 3. Make your changes.
 We also recommend you test your code before contributing.
 4. Once ready to commit your changes, create a pull request according to [BitBucket's Create a Pull Request](https://confluence.atlassian.com/display/BITBUCKET/Fork+a+Repo,+Compare+Code,+and+Create+a+Pull+Request).
-5. When received, Sellvana development team will review your contribution and if approved, will pull your request to the master branch.
+5. Once received, the Sellvana development team will review your contribution and if approved, will pull your request to the appropriate branch.

 Note: You must agree to [Sellvana's Contributor License Agreement](http://sellvana.com/cla) before pulling any requests.
 You only need to sign the agreement once.